gabrield03/cs163/docs/project-doc.md

 - Data Pipelining:
 	- Implement a data processing pipeline to streamline tasks such as feature scaling, selection, and model training.
-		- Using a pipeline will allow efficient experimentation with parameters, such as through grid search, while automating the transformation of raw data into a suitable format for analysis and modeling.
+		- Using a pipeline will allow efficient use of grid search to identify the best parameters while automating the transformation of raw data into a suitable format for analysis and modeling.